TAMWORTH NEW HAMPSHIRE TRAVEL GUIDE!

-Along the mountain-lined highways and lake-speckled back roads of New Hampshire… tucked below towering Mount Chocorua, and just a few miles away from Lake Winnepesaukee… lies the charming town of Tamworth.
-So sweet and small, that if you blinked, you might miss it.
+Along the mountain-lined highways and lake-speckled back roads of New Hampshire, tucked below towering Mount Chocorua, and just a few miles away from Lake Winnepesaukee lies the charming town of Tamworth.
+So sweet and small, if you blinked, you might miss it.
 But you definitely don’t want to!

 Just an hour and 20 minutes drive from the seacoast, Tamworth is an idyllic destination for a one-day jaunt or an overnight stay.
-My friend Morgan and I wanted to fully experience this quaint New Hampshire town, so we opted to treat ourselves to a night at The Highland House.
+My friend Morgan and I wanted to fully experience this quaint New Hampshire town, so we opted to for a night at The Highland House Bed & Breakfast.

-We moseyed a few doors down to Tamworth Distilling, where we were given a tour by the Distillery’s store manager who was also named Morgen.
-She was so knowledgeable, that as only mild fans of spirits, we found ourselves mesmerized the entire time.
-We were eager to learn more about how the company was founded, why they chose Tamworth for its headquarters, and what is the special something that allows their products to stand out in a crowd.
+We moseyed a few doors down to Tamworth Distilling, where we were given a tour by the Distillery’s store manager.
+She was so knowledgeable, that we found ourselves mesmerized the entire time.

-Tamworth Distilling’s variety of spirits are made in small batches with a burst of natural flavor and focus on local ingredients.
-The packaging is beautiful and that alone made me want to buy a bottle of White Mountain Gin; though it remains unopened, it sure looks beautiful on my mantle!
+Tamworth Distilling’s variety of spirits are made in small batches with natural flavor and local ingredients.
+The packaging alone made me want to buy a bottle of White Mountain Vodka.
+Though the bottle remains unopened, it sure looks beautiful on my mantle!

-After an afternoon of learning about this small business and the process of making spirits, and then tasting their finished products (My favorite was the ‘Barnstormers Punch’.), we meandered up the road about a mile to our bed and breakfast, The Highland House.
+After an afternoon of learning the process of making spirits tasting the finished products, we meandered up the road about a mile to our bed and breakfast.
 We were warmly welcomed by the owner, Dale, who has run the B&B with her husband for over 30 years.
-Dale was busily working in her barn next door, where she was setting up tables for her supper club—a dinner where locals gather periodically for food and conversation before attending a show at The Barnstormers.
+Dale was busily working in her barn next door.
+She was setting up tables for her supper club—a dinner where locals gather for food and conversation before attending a show at The Barnstormers.
 No phones are allowed—just twinkle lights, evening sun, gourmet food, and great company.
-She told us she was going to serve ice cream with cordials from Tamworth Distilling… we sighed with delight, realizing we were falling for this town…
+She told us she was going to serve ice cream with cordials from Tamworth Distilling.
+We sighed with delight, realizing we were falling for this town…

 Dale, a soft-spoken woman who’s passion for Tamworth resembled ours for the seacoast, guided us to our room—a historic and simple spot in which to rest our heads.
-She walked us through the history of the property and shared how the area has both changed and remained the same throughout 30 years in her “happy place”.
+She walked us through the history of the property and shared how the area has both changed and remained the same throughout 30 years there.

 She mentioned how much she enjoys cross-country skiing in the back of her property during the winter, and welcoming guests in for cookies and tea by the fireplace after a day out in the snow.
-I suppose we’ll have to plan another visit this winter to experience another season at The Highland House, don’t you think??
-Or perhaps embark on a day trip in the fall to hike to the top of Rattlesnake Mountain, where the panoramic views and vibrant foliage will make us fall in love with the area yet again…
+I suppose we’ll have to plan another visit to experience winter at The Highland House.
+Don’t you think??
+Or perhaps embark on a day trip in the fall to hike to the top of Rattlesnake Mountain?
+At that time the panoramic views and vibrant foliage will make us fall in love with the area yet again.